-- Get there early to secure a park otherwise consider using the shuttle
+- Get there early to secure a parking space, otherwise consider using a taxi service like Yello

-- Roy’s Peak is closed for lambing season from the 1st of October to the 10th of November
+- Roy’s Peak is closed for the lambing season from the 1st of October to the 10th of November annually

 - You’ll need layers for all weather conditions, especially at the summit

 - There are toilets at the famous viewpoint

 - Don’t forget to bring lots of water

 Related Read: After a long day of hiking Roy’s Peak you’re going to want a delicious meal.
 Check out the best restaurants in Wanaka to take care of your appetite!